-- 4.1 Develop and implement Syilx programs, resources, and curriculum. - 4.2 Incorporate Syilx culture and values in the District and school policies and documents, including but not limited to Board policies, Academic Plans, Curriculum and Instruction. - 4.3 Through effective communication, promote active participation and involvement of parents and other members of the Band in the education of their children.
+4.1 Develop and implement Syilx programs, resources, and curriculum.

+- 4.2 Support diversity by incorporating Syilx culture and values in the District and school policies and documents, including but not limited Academic Plans, Curriculum and Instruction. - 4.3 Through effective communication, promote active participation and involvement of parents and other members of the Band in the education of their children. - 4.4 Develop and implement a LEA Planning Cycle.